OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 ### Testing for Access to Administrative Functions

-For example, suppose that the 'AddUser.jsp' function is part of the administrative menu of the application, and it is possible to access it by requesting the following URL:
+For example, suppose that the `AddUser.jsp` function is part of the administrative menu of the application, and it is possible to access it by requesting the following URL:

 `https://www.example.com/admin/addUser.jsp`